Jordan-Marajh/Poke-Teach/README.md

 # Poke-Teach
 Loading Pokemon data from PokeAPI using Pymongo and hosting on S3.

-Sarah and Jordan Marajh's project!
+Sarah Hasan and Jordan Marajh's project!